inmanta/inmanta-core/docs/administrators/logging.rst

 * ``-v``: When used in combination with a log file, it will force a CLI logger to be loaded on top of the provided configuration
 * ``--logging-config``: Log configuration file for this command, overrides the config option
+* If a config file is loaded, all other course grained configuration options are ignored!

 For templated config files, we use pythons f-string syntax.
-For the scheduler, one variable is available in the template: `{environment}`.
+For the scheduler, one variable is available in the template: ``{environment}``.
 This is used to customize the scheduler log files to the environment the scheduler is working for.

 Converting to fine grained configuration
 ----------------------------------------